Glycemic index (GI) vs. Glycemic Load (GL)

 The glycemic index (GI) of a food refers to how quickly that food releases its glucose and raises blood sugar levels when it is consumed.
 Developed in 1981 by David Jenkins at the U. of Toronto, the GI is specifically a comparative ranking of the effect that 50 grams of a given food has on blood sugar.

-Knowing a food’s GI is particularly helpful if you are diabetic and want to control blood sugar levels and swings, or to a long distance runner who would favor high glycemic foods.
+Knowing a food’s GI is particularly helpful if you are diabetic and want to control blood sugar levels and swings, or to a long-distance runner who would favor high glycemic foods.
 Normal blood glucose level is 68 to 135 mg/dL.
 Blood sugar too low may cause fainting or a coma, too high can cause damage to body organs, particularly the kidneys and eyes.

 The GI for a food is a number relative to the GI of glucose, which is 100.
 Fasting blood sugar levels regularly over 126 mg/dl (hyperglycemia) or A1C test result of >6.5% (an average measure of blood sugar over 2-3 months) show a higher risk of developing glucotoxicity.
 Note that high blood sugar is not necessarily related to diabetes — evidence suggests that it can also result from oxidative stress damage to pancreatic, INSULIN-producing beta cells, due to such as stress, poor diet or lack of exercise.